chdowen/Obsidian/Jay Campaign/Vendrick.md

+27, barbarian, human.
+Chaotic good.
+Man of the people.

 Vendrick grew up in the rough and tumble [[Undercity]].
 He has no formal education beyond what he learned in order to survive.
 He ran with a gang of close confidants he could trust (or could he?).
 In this gang, there were:
 [[Bryes]], the smooth talker
 [[Falyn]], the pickpocket